La'cryma Christi: History

 Koji formed ALvino in 2006, with former Pierrot member Jun.
 Taka and Hiro formed the band Libraian in 2007.
 In 2009, Hiro became a support guitarist for Creature Creature, the solo project of Morrie from Dead End.
 He also contributes compositions to the band, including "Dream Caller", the lead track of their 2009 album Inferno.
-Levin played with several artists including Toshi with T-Earth, while Shuse played with acts such as Acid Black Cherry and 44Magnum, and in 2010 formed †яi￠к.
+Levin played with several artists including Toshi with T-Earth, while Shuse played with acts such as Acid Black Cherry and 44Magnum, and in 2010 formed †яi¢к.

 La'cryma Christi, including Koji, reunited for one night at the V-Rock Festival on October 21, 2009.
 There they announced their reunion tour, La'cryma Christi Resurrection ~Final Prayer~, which started on January 12, 2010 and ended on February 1.

-La'cryma Christi's song "With-You" was covered by DaizyStripper on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
-Their song "Mirai Kōro" was covered by Blu-Billion on its sequel, Crush!
-2 -90's V-Rock Best Hit Cover Songs-, that released on November 23, 2011.

 In 2012, La'cryma Christi performed a 15th anniversary tour from May 8 to July 29.
 At the final show, another concert was announced for September 30 at Shibuya-AX.

-Rhythm guitarist Koji passed away on April 15, 2022 from esophageal cancer.
+Two additional anniversary concerts were held the following year; Shibuya-AX on May 5 and Akasaka Blitz on June 8.

+Rhythm guitarist Koji died from esophageal cancer on April 15, 2022.
+The four surviving members of La'cryma Christi reunited to headline both nights of the Cross Road Fest, which took place at the Makuhari Event Hall on November 15 and 16, 2025.
+With one of Koji's guitars displayed on stage, Creature Creature guitarist Shinobu joined them as a support musician.
+They will then hold their first tour in 12 years, Night Flight ~Final Call~, between December 24 and January 14, 2026.
+Due to demand, additional dates were added for between March 14 and May 9, under the title Night Flight ~Last Finale~.